-Being poor can be a state of mind.
+Being poor can be a state of mind too.
 But no, it’s not just it.
 We can't tell the beggars and those who have a hard time to come up even with one decent meal per day that their status is only happening in their imagination.
 Poverty is real and people who suffer from it are considered poor.
 But there’s a mentality that worsens it.
 It’s what we hear and learn from some folks about the rich.
 We often see them being portrayed on TV as the society’s usual “mapangmata” and “mapang-api” .
-We always hear about their “elitism”, and about them being aloof from the common people.
-And that what's important to these people is just money and the material stuffs.
+We always hear about their “elitism”, and about them being aloof from the common people and that what's important to these people is just money and the material stuff.
 This has been what the “poor-in-mind” people think about what rich people are.
 The stereotypes got into them.
 And this is what creates that division between the haves and have-nots.
 We even have that Filipino proverb "Aanhin pa ang bahay na bato kung ang nakatira ay kwago.
 Buti pa ang bahay kubo ang nakatira ay tao” which summarizes that mind condition.